 With its strict Sharia laws, there isn’t much crime in Riyadh.
 Despite some concerns over the threat of terrorism, security around Western compounds is tight and if expats follow their respective governments’ travel advisories, they should be safe.

-Despite its glitzy malls and futuristic architecture, Riyadh is very much an Arabic city.
+Despite its glitzy malls and futuristic architecture, Riyadh is very much a traditional Arab city.
 If the ancient mosques dotting its tree-lined highways aren’t enough of a reminder, the strict adherence to Islamic law will be.
-Living in Riyadh can be a challenging experience for some, but one that can be not only financially rewarding but also culturally enriching for expats who approach it with an open mind.
+Living in Riyadh can be a challenging experience for some, but one that can be not only financially rewarding, but also culturally enriching for expats who approach it with an open mind.